-Figure 4(a) shows the throughput of three described scenarios.
-As seen, initially without congestion, using the traditional single TCP connection can control the throughput very well since setting the size of the receiver window to 8 achieves the desired throughput.
-However, when traffic bursts occur during the intervals t = 200s to t = 220s and t = 300s to t = 340s, the throughput of using a single TCP connection reduces substantially to only about 600 kbps.
-For the same congested period, using two TCP connections results in higher throughput, approximately 730 kbps.
-On the other hand, using five TCP connections produces approximately the desired throughput, demonstrating that a larger number of TCP connections results in higher throughput resilience in the presence of misbehaved traffic such as UDP flows.
-These results agree with the analysis in Section 3.1.
-It is interesting to note that when using two TCP connections, there are spikes in the throughput immediately after the network is no longer congested at t = 221s and t = 341s.
-This phenomenon relates to the maximum receiver window size set during the congestion period.
-Recall that the algorithm keeps increasing the w_i until either (a) the measured throughput exceeds the desired throughput or (b) the sum of receiver window size $W_s = \sum{i}^{n} w_i$ reaches $f \frac{T_d RTT}{MTU}$.
-In the simulation, using two TCP connections never achieves the desired throughput during the congested periods, hence the algorithm keeps increasing the w_i .
-When network is no longer congested, the W_s already accumulates to a large value.
+These results also agree with the analysis in Section 4.1.
+Recall that the algorithm keeps increasing the $w_i$ until either (a) the measured throughput exceeds the desired throughput or (b) the sum of receiver window size $W_s = \sum_i w_i$ reaches $f \frac{T_d RTT}{MTU}$ .
+In the results we have shown, using single TCP connection never achieves the desired throughput during the congested periods, hence the algorithm keeps increasing the $w_i$ and reaches maximum.
+When network is no longer congested, the $W_s$ already accumulates to a large value.
 This causes the sender to send a large amount of data until the receiver reduces the window size to the correct value a few RTTs later.
-On the other hand, when using 5 TCP connections, the algorithm achieves the desired throughput during the congestion periods, as such W_s does not increase to a large value, resulting in a smaller throughput spike after the congestion vanishes.
+On the other hand, when using eight or five TCP connections, the algorithm achieves the desired throughput during the congestion periods, as such $W_s$ does not increase to a large value, which results in a smaller throughput spike after the congestion vanishes.